By default, Enterprise Search will not index every post type, taxonomy, or meta. Indexing unnecessary content can result in:

 - Unnecessary items occupying space in the index.

 - Search results polluted by less relevant content.

-Typically, the only taxonomy, meta, or post types that should be indexed are those used as criteria in actual queries or searches (for example, in a
+The taxonomy, meta, and post types that are indexed should be selected based on the criteria of a site’s actual queries or searches (e.g., those used in a

 WHERE clause or used for sorting).

-A good starting approach would be to audit any custom queries or query modifications in use and identify in those queries the post type(s), the taxonomies, and post meta that may be involved.
+Begin by auditing any custom queries or query modifications that already exist in a codebase and identify in those queries the post type(s), the taxonomies, and post meta that may be involved.

 For example, there is a custom user interface that handles updating content and a custom, filterable, event search page that allows the user to find events for a week when they’ll be in a particular city.
-Depending on how you’ve organized your code, you may approach these allow lists in two different ways:
+Depending on how the code has been organized, the allow lists can be developed in two different ways:

-Separate each feature, so all the code associated with events is in one directory, set of classes, or a plugin.
+- Feature Centralized: Separate each feature, so that all of the code associated with events is in one directory, set of classes, or a plugin.
 The indexing for the events will be defined in the code associated with the feature, where the

 register_taxonomyis already declared for these.

 Last updated: October 27, 2022